postgresml/postgresml/pgml-docs/docs/blog/oxidizing-machine-learning.md

 * Move and join data into a Pandas dataframe
 * Load data into the algorithm

 Each step incurs at least one copy of the data in memory.
-4x storage and compute costs for working the data sounds inefficient, but if you add the cost of memory allocation in Python, the price tag goes up even further.
+4x storage and compute costs for working the data sounds inefficient, but if you add the cost of Python's memory allocation, the price tag goes up even further.

 Even if you could find the money to pay for the compute needed, fitting the dataset we want into the RAM we have becomes difficult.